Updated July 4, 2023

 It is a division within an organization that functions to maintain profit margins.
 So, it is no wonder that the profit center manager is responsible for costs and revenues.
 The manager needs to look after matters and decide price and production decisions.

 It is primarily responsible for investment-related of the organization.
 The manager may need to control income and expenses in order to manage profitability, which they eventually invest in other assets.

 Let us look at a simple example to decipher the role of the responsibility centers within an organization.

-ABC Inc. manufactures a range of denim wear, such as pants, shirts, tops, etc. The company often invests huge capital in carrying out large business operations or expand.
+ABC Inc. manufactures a range of denim wear, such as pants, shirts, tops, etc. The company often invests huge capital to carry out large business operations or expand.
 And like any other business, it manufactures goods and sells them in the market, generating revenue.

-Now, hunting for the best investment choice is not the same as looking for a profitable market.
+Hunting for the best investment choice is not the same as looking for a profitable market.
 The former analyzes return on investment, while the latter intends to maximize profit.
-Hence, the tasks are subdivided into small units or groups in large organizations.
+Large organizations subdivide tasks into small units or groups.

 Here, a unit dedicatedly looks into investment-related matters while another team identifies the target market for maximum profit.
 It can be seen that each group has a different type of responsibility.

 The process of creating responsibility centers helps an organization achieve its overall goals.
 In this arrangement, the tasks are segregated and tagged to many managers, allowing proper delegation and control.
 Without responsibility centers, it will be difficult for organizations, huge multinational companies, to manage their operations and achieve their overall organizational goals and objectives.
 This is because these units with an organization are analogous to the different parts of the human body.